 This version would be good provided you don’t have business income, rental property income or investment income.

-If you have a small business, own rentals or have a lot of investments, you’ll want to go with Turbo Tax’s next step up, the Premier version.
+If you have a small business, own rentals, or have a lot of investments, you’ll want to go with TurboTax’s next step up; the Premier version.

-Turbo Tax Premier costs $59.99 for federal filers, and the same additional charge for state filers as with the Deluxe edition: $36.99.
+TurboTax Premier costs $89 for federal filers ($69 during a sale), and the same additional charge for state filers as with the Deluxe edition: $39.

 - You can find your cost basis

-My tax guy charges about $130 and that’s without any investment or rental property info – and he’s super cheap for this area.
+My tax guy charges about $160 and that’s without any investment or rental property info – and he’s super cheap for this area.

 If you’re self-employed and run a sole proprietorship or a small business, this could be a good program for you.

-This is probably less expensive than many tax professionals would cost in most areas, but it might be worth it to check their prices just to be sure.
+This is probably less expensive than many tax professionals would cost in most areas.
+But it might be worth it to check their prices just to be sure.

-Along with all of the benefits of the Premier version, Turbo Tax’s Self-Employed version gives you the following additional benefits.
+Along with all of the benefits of the Premier version, TurboTax’s Self-Employed version gives you the following additional benefits.